Logging by VPNs

 Logging expectations vs. logging practices

 Most users of VPNs have expectations of privacy and security when they use the VPN to access the internet.
 However, many VPNs do not follow a “strict no-logging policy.”

-The article “Guide to Choosing the Best VPN (for you)” on a well-respected independent VPN advice website states:
+The article “Guide to Choosing the Best VPN (for you)” that appeared on a well-respected independent VPN advice website states:

 Some VPN companies choose to log this data.
-There are many reasons for doing so, and some more legitimate than others.
-Some services record data to protect themselves legally in case they are approached by authorities.
+There are many reasons for doing so, some more legitimate than others.
+Some services record this to protect themselves legally in the case they are approached by authorities.
 Some companies keep minimal connection logs to aid them in maintaining servers.
 Some will even sell your data to third parties as part of their business model.

 (paragraph breaks added by me)